 How the IRA's drug pricing provisions translate to higher out-of-pocket costs:

-• Today, beneficiaries commonly pay fixed copays for most of the 10 medicines that will be subject to an MFP in 2026.
+- Today, beneficiaries commonly pay fixed copays for most of the 10 medicines that will be subject to an MFP in 2026.
 IRA’s drug pricing provisions could increase out-of-pocket costs for millions of beneficiaries with copays by slowing progression toward the Part D maximum out-of-pocket limit.
-As a result, nearly half of all beneficiaries taking medicines subject to an MFP are unlikely to experience out-of-pocket savings, with many likely to see their out-of-pocket costs increase instead.
+As a result, more than half of all beneficiaries taking medicines subject to an MFP are unlikely to experience out-of-pocket savings, with many likely to see their out-of-pocket costs increase instead.

-Beneficiaries enrolled in a Part D plan and taking a medicine subject to an MFP will see an average increase in out-of-pocket costs of 12%.
+Beneficiaries enrolled in a Part D plan and taking a medicine subject to an MFP will see an average increase in out-of-pocket costs of 14% in 2026.
 That increase is likely to be higher for some demographic groups.

 Instead of seeing their out-of-pocket costs decline, many seniors and people with disabilities may have to dig even deeper into their pockets to afford the medicines they need because of the IRA’s drug pricing provisions.
 Rather than continue with misguided policies, Congress and the administration should prioritize strengthening the Part D program and tackling system-wide abuses by insurers and PBMs to ensure patients have consistent and affordable access to medicines.